SOS-CER/SOS-CER.github.io/_projects/labs/06-lab/06-lab-test.md

 ---
-title: CSC216 Lab 06 - Finite State Machines
+title: CSC 217 Lab 06 - Finite State Machines
-tags: [software engineering, software lifecycle, CS2, CSC216, Lab06]
+tags: [software engineering, software lifecycle, CS2, CSC 217, Lab06]
-description: CSC216 Lab 06 - Testing
+description: CSC 217 Lab 06 - Testing
 navigation: on
 pagegroup: 06-lab
 ---

-# CSC216 Lab 06 Testing
+# CSC 217 Lab 06 Testing
 {% include iconHeader.html type="unitTest" %}
 {% include iconHeader.html type="systemTest" %}
 As with any software development project, you must test your code to know if it meets the [requirements](06-lab-requirements) and [design](06-lab-design).
 You should have unit tested your new code as you added course validation functionality.
 Now you will ensure sufficient coverage and system test `PackScheduler`.